Enemy at the Gates: Is the Movie Based on a True Story?

 Another reason that Hitler sought to capture it was for propaganda since Stalin’s name was nestled in the name of the city.
 Therefore, the 6th Army of the Wehrmacht launched an attack on Stalingrad.
 For context as to how sanguinary the battle was, almost 2 million people were killed by the time it ended in February 1943.
 This number includes both military personnel and civilians.
 It was the Germans that lost this battle.
 This defeat is also important as it was the first time Hitler publicly acknowledged a failure.
 Many historians also believe that the event marks a significant milestone concerning the ultimate victory of the Allied forces.

 Given the historical consequence of the Battle of Stalingrad, it is enticing to believe that the warmongering tryst between Vasily Zaytsev and Major Erwin König actually occurred.
 But did you know that the latter has only been mentioned in Zaytsev’s memoir titled ‘Notes of a Sniper’ and William Craig’s book?
-There is absolutely no other documentation by official sources that verify the existence of such a person.
+There is absolutely no other documentation from official sources that verifies the existence of such a person.
 According to the Soviet sniper’s narrative, the alleged battle between the two occurred over a span of three days.
 Zaytsev referred to his German counterpart as Herr Koning in his memoir.

 The celebrated Soviet sniper claimed that his enemy was identified by documents taken from his dead body and was supposedly the head of the German sniper school.
 Zaytsev was allegedly able to find the German by catching a glint of his rifle’s scope, which Zaytsev kept as a souvenir later.
 Reports suggest that Matthäus Hetzenauer, the most successful German sniper on record, had a kill count of 345.
 But he only received the rank of Gefreiter, which is usually the second rank given to a soldier.

-It is the equivalent of either private, private first class, vice corporal or corporal, depending on the NATO-allied force.
+It is the equivalent of either private, private first class, vice corporal, or corporal, depending on the NATO-allied force.
 Therefore, the possibility of Herr Koning as a Major seems rather unlikely.
 It was also said that years after the war, a woman came up to Vasily Zaytsev in Berlin, claiming to be his rival’s daughter.
 However, Soviet officials evacuated him from the scene to not cause a commotion.
 Could it be the case that Major Erwin König was simply a propaganda used by the Soviets?
 We may never know the truth.

 Read More: The True Story Behind The Longest War